Alternative Dispute Resolution: Arbitration

 - Generally, resolve family law disputes faster.
 An arbitrator provides their Award (decision) and reasons within soon after arbitration.
 This is usually within 28 days of the hearing.

 - Have confidentiality.
-Your private details are not aired in a public forum, and arbitrators take oath of confidentiality.
+Your private details are not aired in a public forum, and arbitrators take the oath of confidentiality.

 - Receive a binding result that is enforceable at law.

 Does arbitration sound like the right path for you?
 Contact us

 Our Legal Practitioner Director Shannon Bodeker is an AIFLAM certified arbitrator.

 Prior to your first appointment, you may email her outlining your situation.
 You can include as much detail as you like.
-Shannon reads this information on a complimentary basis before you first family law appointment.
+Shannon reads this information on a complimentary basis before your first family law appointment.